 Modelica implementation of the single machine infinite bus (SMIB) using the OpenIPSL library is shown in Figure 1.
-The generator model uses a PSAT synchronous machine of order VI, with no additional controls but an AVR of order III.
+The generator model uses a PSAT synchronous machine of order VI, an AVR of type III along with a PSS of type II.
 A three phase balanced fault is simulated in the Bus 2 from 0.5 to 0.57 seconds.
 The simulation result shown in Figure 2, represents the voltage at Bus 2 before and after the fault occurs.